 Lasting two years, Training Contracts here at Baker McKenzie give you the opportunity to experience four of our key practice areas for six months each (known as seats).
 Our seat rotation policy ensures you experience different areas of law, including contentious law.
 Corporate work is at the heart of our firm, so all Trainees are required to complete six months in a transactional seat.

 All Training Contracts start with a two-week induction programme.
 We’re strong believers in exposing Trainees to live work right from the start.
 So after your induction, you should have everything you need to start making a positive contribution to the firm.
-Throughout your Training Contract, you’ll be able to call on the personal and professional support of both our Graduate Recruitment & Development and Learning & Development teams.
+Throughout your Training Contract, you’ll be able to call on the personal and professional support of both our Graduate Recruitment & Development and Leadership & Learning teams.

 The Solicitors Regulation Authority has announced that the SQE, a new route to qualification, will come into effect from 2021.
 We’ll continue to offer training contracts through the current route up to 2021.
 This means that, as things currently stand, anyone due to start a training contract with us before 2024 will not be affected by the changes.

 However, as we learn more from the SRA about the new SQE requirements, we’ll provide updates on how the changes will impact on our process.
 We’ll also continue to liaise with our course providers to maintain comprehensive training, and financial support.

 We recommend all future lawyers keep updated on the changes through https://www.sra.org.uk/

 “…we have offices all over the world I was in contact with Baker McKenzie employees in Hong Kong, Czech Republic, Argentina and getting their feedback and putting that all into one piece of advice for the client.
 I can’t imagine many other firms that you could do that in, especially this early on, have that kind of exposure, it was really exciting.”